 I can recall the game was Fast and Furious.
 I stayed up all night playing.

-Only problem I had with the phone was its battery, I had to stay connected to an outlet if I wanted to game for long.
+The only problem I had with the phone was its battery, I had to stay connected to an outlet if I wanted to game for long.

 For a while though, that wasn’t a problem, but then as phones started to improve, I had to switch to something better as well.